Recruiting with artificial intelligence (AI) is a valuable way to improve the efficiency of your HR processes in the United Kingdom.

 Pros and cons of AI for an employer brand

 AI can make HR processes more efficient.
 At one time, applications were mailed, and fingers crossed, the postal system delivered.
 The invitation for an interview, or otherwise, was reliant on the postal system.

-Email replaced this, and more commonly now, the application portal has replaced email.
+Email replaced this and then, more commonly now, the application portal.
 This is managed by an algorithm, offering rapid candidate response.
-Job advertisements are optimized for a target group using augmented writing, and the talent search is simplified by matching attributes against applicant algorithms.
+Job advertisements are optimised for a target group using augmented writing, and the talent search is simplified by matching attributes against applicant algorithms.
 A common bias here is the expectation the candidate is degree-educated.
 Without this box checked, years of relevant experience are not registered.